CWI REGIONAL 4-DAY CRICKET - NBC SVG

 Cricket West Indies (CWI) Chief Executive Officer, Johnny Grave has said that no firm decision has been taken to scrap the 2021 West Indies Championship Four-Day Championship and options are still being explored for hosting the tournament.

-In January, Grave had indicated that Cricket West Indies’ intention of playing the Four-Day tournament after Easter with two rounds of matches in Barbados and three in Trinidad and Tobago.
+In January, Grave had indicated Cricket West Indies intention to play the Four-Day tournament after Easter with two rounds of matches in Barbados and three in Trinidad and Tobago.
 However, nothing has been confirmed.

 So far Cricket West Indies have not requested any team lists as is customary before the start of any Regional Competition, meaning the Four-Day Championship is unlikely to start in early April.
 With the rainy Season officially starting on 1st June, time is running out for a decision to be made in terms of the fate of the Tournament.